Paola LA ROCCAAssociate Professor of Experimental physics [FIS/01]

 Office Hours: Monday and Wednesday from 09:00 to 11:00 In order to be able to assure the reception to all interested students, it is advisable to book via email

-Paola La Rocca is a researcher in Experimental Physics at the Department of Physics and Astronomy, University of Catania.
+Paola La Rocca is associate professor in Experimental Physics at the Department of Physics and Astronomy, University of Catania.

 She has carried out research in Experimental Nuclear Physics since her master thesis in 2006.
 She is currently involved in researches carried out at CERN in the domain of ultra-relativistic heavy ion collisions, joining the ALICE Collaboration at LHC (a large multipurpose detector for the study of heavy ion collisions at the highest available energies).